apostrophecms/docs/docs/cookbook/opentelemetry.md

 ## 2. Install Jaeger

 The easiest way to install and run Jaeger in our development environment is via Docker image.
-Here are the most basic steps to do that, but you prefer you may follow the [Jaeger Getting Started Guide](https://www.jaegertracing.io/docs/1.32/getting-started/).
+Here are the most basic steps to do that, but if you prefer you may follow the [Jaeger Getting Started Guide](https://www.jaegertracing.io/docs/1.32/getting-started/).

 ::: warning
 First ensure you have [Docker installed](https://docs.docker.com/get-docker/).